donaldboulton/minimal-mistakes/_posts/2018-05-14-post-Jekyll-Image-Gallery.md

 {{ page.lcb }}% endif %}
 ```

-There is one script above init-lightgallery.js that is initializes all of LightGalley resources including links,iframe, maps = all.
+There is one script above init-lightgallery.js that is initializes all of LightGalley resources including links, iframe, maps = all.

 ## LightGallery init-lightgallery.js